#MirandaLambert And #AndersonEast Are Reportedly Getting Married!

 “[Miranda Lambert and Blake Shelton] have crossed paths and spoken to each other but have let the past go and just want each other to be happy,” the source told E!
 News.
 “They are both adults that realized their paths were not meant for each other in the end.”

-Miranda Lambert has not publicly spoken about her relationship with East but she has shared several special moments with the singer on her Instagram page.
+Miranda Lambert has not publicly spoken about her relationship with East, but she has shared several special moments with the singer on her Instagram page.

 [Featured Image by Frazer Harrison/Getty Images]